Tedious9srt/TDSCRAFT/README.md

 # TDSCRAFT
-Still in testing and prototyping
+Still in testing and prototyping(all rights of this project is to @TdsSrt on YouTube)